 Sheep and Lamb Skins

-For our clothing & accessories collection and our lifestyle, rug & beanbag collection - our main resources are Sheep and Lamb skins, these skins are 100% a bi-product from the meat industry, nearly all sheep are farmed for their meat, in many cases even the wool fleece is harvested from an animal that has been bred for the food chain.
+For our clothing & accessories collection and our lifestyle, rug & beanbag collection - our main resources are Sheep and Lambskins, these skins are 100% a by-product from the meat industry, nearly all sheep are farmed for their meat, in many cases, even the wool fleece is harvested from an animal that has been bred for the food chain.

 The skins that we use are chosen for the ultimate end purpose of the product, whether that is heavier pelts from UK/Europe or Australasia that will be used in lifestyle heavier wear products, or much finer pelts/breeds such as Merino's & Toscana's from Spain & Italy that are selected for their super fine finish, ideal for clothing and accessories.

-As you look at each product on the website, check out the Materials section, this provides information of the sheepskin that we are suggesting for each product.
+As you look at each product on the website, check out the Materials section, this provides information on the sheepskin that we are suggesting for each product.